 The foundations are 3 metres thick and contain 14,000 cubic metres of concrete.

 The raft slab for the foundation took 39.5 hours to pour and required 94 concrete trucks, making it the largest single concrete pour in Canadian construction history.

 Do you need more information about this building and its related companies?

 Foster + Partners

 Also recorded for this building:

-acoustics consultant, art consultant, artist, civil engineering, construction management, consultant, developer, electrical engineering, elevator consultant, environmental consultant, facade consultant, facade supplier, fire protection engineering, glass supplier, interior designer, landscape architect, lighting consultant, master plan architect, mechanical engineering, quantity surveyor, structural engineering, tenant, traffic consultant, wind surveyor
+acoustics consultant, art consultant, civil engineering, construction management, consultant, developer, electrical engineering, elevator consultant, environmental consultant, facade consultant, facade supplier, fire protection engineering, glass supplier, landscape architect, lighting consultant, master plan architect, mechanical engineering, quantity surveyor, structural engineering, tenant, traffic consultant, wind surveyor